6- Practice problem 5-8. Find the centroid for the shaded area

 Practice problem 5-8.
 Find the centroid for the shaded area.

 In this post, I will introduce practice problem 5-8.
 Find the centroid for the shaded area.
 The practice problem is quoted from Prof.William Kraige‘s book.
-The shaded area’s bottom side is 1 unit from the X-axis and coincides with the Y-axis on the left side.
+The bottom side of the shaded area is 1 unit from the X-axis and coincides with the Y-axis on the left.

 The shaded area is a composite section consisting of a rectangular portion with a height of 3 units and a curved portion with the equation y=5-(x2/5).

-In order to locate the coordinates of the points on the curve, point A and point B, we have the y value of these points we will substitute by the value of y to get the corresponding X value.
+To locate the coordinates of the points on the curve, points A and B, we have the y-values of these points.
+We will substitute the value of y to get the corresponding X value.

 Xa will be found to be equal to the sqrt(20)=4.4721.
 Please refer to the next slide image for more details.